 Both Houses of Parliament adjourned ahead of schedule in wake of coronavirus pandemic

-Both Houses of Parliament were adjourned sine die on Monday, nearly two weeks before schedule, as the Budget Session was curtailed due to the coronavirus pandemic, Parliamentary Affairs Minister Pralhad Joshi said.
+Both Houses of Parliament were adjourned sine die, nearly two weeks before schedule, as the Budget Session was curtailed due to the coronavirus pandemic, Parliamentary Affairs Minister Pralhad Joshi has said.
 The productivity of Lok Sabha was about 90 per cent and that of Rajya Sabha was 74 per cent in this session, he said.

 The Budget Session commenced on January 31 and was scheduled to conclude on April 3.
 Both the Houses adjourned for recess on February 11, and reassembled on the March 2.
 In a statement, Joshi said the first part of the Budget Session yielded a total of nine sittings of Lok Sabha and Rajya Sabha, and in the second part of the Session, there were 14 sittings of both houses.